Our current projects

 Children's home Manuela, Bali

-Our fourth and current project targets the water supply and sanitation of children and their caregivers in the children's homes Manuela I and II in Balangan - Bali, Indonesia.
+Our fourth project did target the water supply and sanitation of children and their caregivers in the children's homes Manuela I and II in Balangan - Bali, Indonesia.

 The Foundation for Leprosy and Child Relief in Indonesia is committed to help lepers, orphans and otherwise impoverished children in Indonesia, and operates local hospitals and children's homes.
 This includes the children's home Manuela I and II in the village Balangen, which is located on a limestone hill.
 As a result, water seeps underground very quickly and water was only found at a depth of 100m.